 - Restart your PC to completely remove the driver package.

-- On next start Windows automatically install the basic driver for the network adapter,
+- On the next start Windows automatically install the basic driver for the network adapter,

 - Or you can open device manager -> click action and select scan for hardware change to install the driver.